slideflow/slideflow/docs-source/source/segmentation.rst

 Tissue Segmentation
 ===================

-In addition to classification tasks, Slideflow also supports training and deploying tissue segmentation models.
+In addition to classification tasks, Slideflow also supports training and deploying whole-slide tissue segmentation models.
 Segmentation models identify and label regions of interest in a slide, and can be used for tasks such as tumor identification, tissue labeling, or quality control.
 Once trained, these models can be used for :ref:`slide QC <filtering>`, generating :ref:`regions of interest <regions_of_interest>`, or live deployment in :ref:`Slideflow Studio <studio>`.

 .. note::